ishanppendse/PC-ALG2/README.md

 # PC-ALG2
-Repository for Alg2 group for Content Similarity Detection Project, Programming Club, CFI, IITM
+Repository for Alg2 group of the Content Similarity Detection Project, Programming Club, CFI, IITM